 4.2.2.3.3 Network-initiated Deregistration

 The procedure depicted in Figure 4.2.2.3.3-1 shows Network-initiated Deregistration procedure.
-The AMF can initiate this procedure for either explicit (e.g. by O&M intervention) or implicit (e.g. expiring of Implicit Deregistration timer).
+The AMF can initiate this procedure for either explicit (e.g. by O&M intervention or due to lack of S-NSSAIs the UE is able to register to , e.g., when the AMF delivers an empty Allowed NSSAI) or implicit (e.g. expiring of Implicit Deregistration timer).
 The UDM can trigger this procedure for operator-determined purposes to request the removal of a subscriber's RM context and PDU Session(s) of the UE.

 Figure 4.2.2.3.3-1: Network-initiated Deregistration